firavoyage/blogging/readme.md

 - an entrepreneur, developer, otaku
 - grew up in shanghai
 - on the internet since 2019, which is my actual "home town"
-- live in rest of the world
+- live in high school
 - working on voyage project

-## mission
+## career

 - make tools elegant
+- make knowledge pure

+## wisdom

+- be serene
+- be reticent
+- be restrained

 ## love